telerik/xaml-docs/common-command-support.md

 >The default namespace of the application is named "local".

->importantThe "telerik:Static" markup extension provides the ability to make references to static fields or properties in Silverlight that are not in the default XAML namespace for the current XAML document.
+>importantThe __telerik:Static__ markup extension provides the ability to make references to static fields or properties in Silverlight that are not in the default XAML namespace for the current XAML document.